jessxwu/jessxwu.github.io/src/content/blog/2025-07-20-cannes-lions.md

 I’ve been to the [Film Festival](/blog/2024-04-30-three-days-in-cannes) twice, but the Lions always felt like the missing piece - the one I needed to round out the full Cannes experience.

-It’s still a surreal sentence to type - especially when I think back to entering Young Lions in 2018 and not placing.<sup>1</sup> No cigar.
+It’s still a surreal sentence to type - especially when I think back to entering Young Lions in 2018<sup>1</sup> and not placing.<sup>2</sup> No cigar.
 (Literally.
 No Cohiba handed to me on the Carlton terrace…)

-In my defense, I’m pretty sure it’s impossible to qualify unless you work for a massive global consumer brand.
-I don’t (and I didn’t) and I probably will not in the foreseeable future.
-So yes, that particular dream is a little… paused.
-But that’s okay, it seems like I made it there anyway - and earlier than planned!
-One day, maybe, there *will* be a global consumer ad campaign with my name on it.
-Stranger things have happened.

 <figure style="display: flex; flex-direction: column; align-items: center;">
   <img src="/cannes-lions-canada.png" alt="Screenshot of Cannes Lions Canada 2018 email" style="max-width: 400px; height: auto;" />